Jerry-Sun/jerry-sun.github.io/_posts/2024-02-09-get-into-the-diamond-business.md

 I'm thinking about this because two of the wealthiest individuals I coincidentally stumbled across in Mumbai came from families who were involved in the diamond business.
 And I remember thinking "Wow, surely that can't be a coincidence.
 The diamond business is big here, huh?
 This is the world outside of SaaS in San Francisco."

 And the blog post sums it up quite well.
-The most assymetric opportunities with the lowest competition will likely be in something overlooked like plastics, chemicals, or yes, an industry like the diamond business.
+The most assymetric opportunities with the lowest competition will likely be in something overlooked like plastics, chemicals, or yes, the diamond business.